CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/the-job-executor.md

 Different job acquisitions can also be configured differently, e.g. to meet business requirements like SLAs.
 For example, the acquisition's timeout when no more executable jobs are present can be configured differently per acquisition.

-To which job acquisition a process engine is assigned can be specified in the declaration of the engine, so either in the `processes.xml` deployment descriptor of a process application or in the Camunda 7 descriptor.
+To which job acquisition a process engine is assigned can be specified in the declaration of the engine, so either in the `processes.xml` deployment descriptor of a process application or in the Operatondescriptor.
 The following is an example configuration that declares a new engine and assigns it to the job acquisition named `default`, which is created when the platform is bootstrapped.

 ```xml
 <process-engine name="newEngine">